5 Strategies To Generate More B2B Leads With Coupons

-In this article, we will overview the popular lead generation techniques and see how we can use personalized coupons to recapture and ultimately drive up conversion rates.
+In this article, I will overview the popular lead generation techniques for B2B and see how you can use personalized coupons to recapture and ultimately drive up conversion rates for your B2B business.

 Before we jump into explaining how specific channels can be improved, let’s recall what lead generation is all about.
-According to Chris Goward, the author of You Should Test That, every lead nurturing tactic boils down to 3 things:
+Every lead nurturing tactic boils down to 3 things:

 So, the best thing about a coupon code is that it can impact all of them.
 This gives you great flexibility when optimizing for conversion.
 Let’s go through the practical examples, from easy to implement up to highly personalized & automated channels.